-Our local development work aims to improve opportunities available to the VCS working in that area.
+Our local development work aims to improve opportunities available to the voluntary sector working in that area.
 This helps ensure we are informed about what is happening on the ground, which in turn allows us to better represent our members at a national level.
 We work with Local Infrastructure Organisations (LIOs), including Volunteer Centres and Councils for Voluntary Services.

 Our many services are designed to further our strategic aims:

-- Promoting the work of the VCS
+- Promoting the work of the voluntary sector

-- Representing the VCS
+- Representing the voluntary sector

-- Providing specialist support for the VCS
+- Providing specialist support for the voluntary sector

 - Identifying priority areas and finding solutions

 To help us meet our strategic objectives, we often work in partnership with other organisations whose expertise supports and enhances our own work.

 Our core grant funding from the Ministry of Justice sees us working in partnership with Action for Prisoners Families, Wales Council for Voluntary Action, Arts Alliance, BTEG and Women's Breakout.
 FInd out more about this partnership here

 Other examples of us working in partnership include the Making Every Adult Matter Coalition, where we teamed up with Mind, HomelessLink and DrugScope to highlight the plight of individuals with multiple and complex needs.